The top sides for Seafood Gratin include Garlic Roasted Asparagus, Caramelized Apples, French Baguette, Garlic Bread, and Roasted Carrots.

 What to Serve with Seafood Gratin?
 7 BEST Side Dishes

-Let’s get to the point without further ado.
+Let's get to the point with that said.

-Here are the seven side dishes that we think pair best with seafood gratin:
+Here are the seven side dishes that we think pair best with seafood gratin - and they work equally well with seafood casserole side ideas for similar meals:

 1 - Garlic Roasted Asparagus